ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's by putting yourself in their perspective.

-The node is an actor, a decision (action/reaction), or a rationale.
-Nodes are connected via:
+The node is an actor performing an action.
+The trick is to connect a situation together by connecting the nodes/actions of different actors together across time, past and present.
+We can do this via these principles:

 * Binding the Action (Who) - Any action must be bound to a set of actors.
 Useful tricks: grouping/drilling down, visualising being the actor.
 * Visualising the Action (What) - The key is to visualise the actors performing the action/reaction via non-precise visualisation.